Image Source: FreePik

 How to Avoid Keto Flu

 Another issue that can cause the keto flu is cutting back too much on calories.
 When you’re on the keto diet, don’t starve your body of critical calories in addition to cutting the carbs.
-And don’t make the mistake of trying to go both low carb and low fat.
-When you try to cut out both carbs and fat, you’re denying your body almost all the fuel it needs, and that can leave you lightheaded or give you cramps.
+And don’t make the mistake of trying to go low carb and low fat.

 The goals are to burn fat and lose weight slowly, not starve yourself.
 Ketosis can be triggered by starvation and fasting, but you want to achieve it through a nutritious low-carb diet.
-You can avoid the keto flu by making sure you are eating enough and not trying to fast in addition to radically altering your diet.
+You can avoid the keto flu by making sure you are eating enough and not trying too fast in addition to radically altering your diet.

 Avoid strenuous exercise.
 While your metabolism is undergoing this radical shift, trying to burn more energy will only exacerbate the symptoms.
-You can go for a walk, but avoid running, weight lifting or intense biking.
-Let your body adapt to the new diet.
-When the symptoms go away, then you can ditch the yoga and leisurely walks and hit the circuit at the gym.
+You can go for a walk, but avoid running, weight lifting, or intense biking.

 Conclusion